 - In case of foreign qualification an applicant shall be required to provide Inter Board Committee of Chairmen (IBCC) certification.

 - The admission requirements and roadmap of each undergraduate degree program shall be made available on the University website or in the prospectus published by the University from time to time.

-- An applicant awaiting result may apply for admission but if he failed to provide the result before compilation of merit list then his last available result would be used for merit list positioning.
+- An applicant awaiting result may apply for admission but if he/she failed to provide the result before compilation of merit list then his/her last available result would be used for merit list positioning.

 - If a candidate awaiting result fails to provide the result within the time prescribed by the University authorities, or fails to attain the required percentage announced by the University at the time of admission, his/her admission shall stand cancelled.

 - Admission in the University shall remain provisional until submission of academic documents by the candidate duly attested by IBCC or HEC or Ministry of Education, as the case may be, and a failure in submission of documents as aforesaid shall result in cancellation of admission.

 - The admission shall be awarded on merit based on:

 - interview, if so desired by the department.